SuperOfficeDocs/superoffice-docs/docs/api/diary/row/create-apt-row.md

 [!code-csharp[CS](includes/create-apt-row.cs?range=6,9)]

 The next statements show how the different properties of the `AppointmentRow` are assigned.
-Once such assignments are made, the row could be saved with `Save` method available in the `AppointmentRow` class.
+Once such assignments are made, the row could be saved with the `Save` method available in the `AppointmentRow` class.